koenrane/KR-new-site/content/turning-up-the-heat-insights-from-tao-s-analysis-ii.md

 To see why, let's review why Riemann integrability demands the equality of the lower and upper Riemann integrals of a function $g$.
 Suppose that we integrate over $[0,1]$, and that $g$ is the indicator function for the rationals.
 As the rationals are dense in the reals, any interval $[a,b]\subseteq[0,1]$ ($b>a$) contains rational numbers, no matter how much the interval shrinks!
 Therefore, the upper Riemann integral equals 1, while the lower equals 0 (for similar reasons). $g$ _is_ Lebesgue integrable; since it's 0 almost everywhere (as the rationals have 0 measure), its integral is 0.

 Lebesgue integration marks a fundamental shift in how we integrate.
-With the Riemann integral, we consider the $\lim \sup$ and $\lim \inf$ of increasingly-refined upper and lower Riemann sums (the _length_ approach).
+With the Riemann integral, we consider the $\lim \sup$ and $\lim \inf$ of increasingly refined upper and lower Riemann sums (the _length_ approach).
 In Lebesgue integration, however, we consider which $E\subseteq \Omega$ is responsible for each value $y$ in the range (i.e. $f^{-1}(y)=E$), multiplying $y$ by the measure of $E$ (_inversion_).

 In a sense, the Lebesgue integral more cleanly strikes at the heart of what it _means_ to integrate.
 Surely, Riemann integration was not far from the mark; however, if you rotate the problem slightly in your mind, you will find a better, cleaner way of structuring your thinking.

 ## Final Thoughts

 Although Tao botches a few exercises and the section on topology, I'm a big fan of _Analysis I_ and _II_.
 Do note, however, that _II_ is far more difficult than _I_ (not just in content, but in terms of the exercises).
-He generally provides relevant, appropriately-difficult problems, and is quite adept at helping the reader develop rigorous and intuitive understanding of the material.
+He generally provides relevant, appropriately difficult problems, and is quite adept at helping the reader develop rigorous and intuitive understanding of the material.

 ## Tips